 Communicating design to clients is one of HOK’s top priorities, and Unreal Engine helps them achieve that goal.
 “They don't have to be literate in spreadsheets and technical drawings,” says Mateusz Gawad, Visualization Specialist at HOK, “but they most definitely will understand a beautiful image and how the space will feel in the future.”

 One of the biggest concerns of design firms looking to use real-time rendering with Unreal Engine is its compatibility with CAD data.
-“Design data is messy,” says Zoog, adding that prior to using Datasmith, the CAD import toolset for Unreal Engine that comes with the free Unreal Studio beta package, they spent a lot of time cleaning up models in preparation for import.
+“Design data is messy,” says Zoog, adding that prior to using Datasmith, the CAD import toolset for Unreal Engine, they spent a lot of time cleaning up models in preparation for import.

 Zoog credits Datasmith with resolving that concern.
 With Datasmith, an import process that used to take three days now takes about an hour.
 “It's become a crucial aspect of how we do our work,” he says.

 Another draw for HOK was the ability to develop and deliver new types of experiences for their clients.
 “We're going into Unreal and real-time environments in general to be able to deliver any kind of content, new kinds of content, in ways that we couldn't have done before,” says Greg Schleusner, Director of Design Technology Innovation at HOK.